pyTMD/pyTMD/doc/source/getting_started/Contributing.rst

 ^^^^^^^^^^^^^^^
 Examples may be in the form of executable scripts or interactive `Jupyter Notebooks <../user_guide/Examples.html>`_.
 Fully working (but unrendered) examples should be submitted with the same steps as above.
+Many examples can be rendered during the documentation build for the project.

 Adding Model Providers
 ^^^^^^^^^^^^^^^^^^^^^^